By: Mason Prewett

 Power BI Report Server supports cloud data sources but I would only consider this approach when using the import data method as well.
 Using direct query in this scenario would suffer from the same performance degradations that you would see when sourcing on premise data from Power BI in the cloud.

-Power BI and Power BI Report Server use different versions of Power BI Desktop for developing and publishing reports.
+Power BI Service and Power BI Report Server use different versions of Power BI Desktop for developing and publishing reports.
 Neither version supports the ability to publish outside of its intended environment.
 It can be confusing if both of these versions are installed on a developer’s workstation.
 There are 2 ways to easily tell the difference: the color of the application icon and the fact that the on-premis version always contains the month and year of the version in parentheses of the application name.
 See the screenshot below for an example of the two versions.

 PRO TIP – The version of the Power BI server instance should always be at least the same or newer than the version of Power BI Desktop being used by developers.
 Publishing errors will occur if the version of Power BI Desktop is newer than the server version.
 This is something to consider when developing an update strategy for Power BI Server and Power BI Desktop versions.